All Articles

 Bernarda Alba

 tells the tale of a powerful matriarch who imposes a strict rule on her household following her second husband’s funeral: “Not a breath of outside air is going to enter this house.
 It’s going to feel like we’ve bricked up the doors and windows,” she proclaims.
 Bernarda’s five daughters, however, struggle with her cold wishes.
-The girls’ dreams and desires challenge their mother’s harsh rules and the outside world begins to slowly permeate their isolated existence.
+The girls’ dreams and desires challenge their mother’s harsh rules, showing a complicated generational divide through which the outside world begins to slowly permeate their isolated existence.

 Bothered and Bewildered by Gail Young (US/UK)